pblack/docs/content/deployment-and-hosting/hosting-on-amazon-s3.md

 weight = 4

 +++
 If you wish to host your website with Amazon S3, select AWS S3 from the list of hosting options.
-You will need to enter your Bucket name, Access Key ID, and Secret Access Key.
+You will need to enter your Bucket Name, Access Key ID, and Secret Access Key.

 ## Creating a Bucket
 - Log in to your Amazon AWS account and select S3 from the Console Home page.